DoronF3/School-Projects/Data Bases/Assignment-1/README.md

 ## Assignment 1: SQL Assignment - Part 1, CMSC424, Fall 2021

-*The assignment is to be done by yourself.*

 The following assumes you have gone through PostgreSQL instructions and have ran some queries on the `university` database.
 It also assumes you have cloned the git repository, and have done a `git pull` to download the directory `Assignment-1`.
 The files are: